Literatura

 • describe the rise of the Byzantine Empire

-• identify Constantine the Great as the first Roman Emperor to make laws to end the persecution of Christians, and describe 20171214_143412_resizedhis other contributions
+• identify Constantine the Great as the first Roman Emperor to make laws to end the persecution of Christians, and describe his other contributions

 Science